-Patient selection and program design.
-Although more information is needed on criteria for patient selection for pulmonary rehabilitation programs, COPD patients at all stages of disease appear to benefit from exercise training programs, improving with respect to both exercise tolerance and symptoms of dyspnea and fatigue222 (Evidence A).
-Data suggest that these benefits can be sustained even after a single pulmonary rehabilitation program ends, but if exercise training is maintained at home the patient's health status remains above prerehabilitation levels (Evidence B).
+information is needed on criteria for patient selection for pulmonary rehabilitation programs, COPD patients at all stages of disease appear to benefit from exercise training programs, improving with respect to both exercise tolerance and symptoms of dyspnea and fatigue222 (Evidence A).
+Data suggest that these benefits can be sustained even after a single pulmonary rehabilitation program223-225.
+Benefit does wane after a rehabilitation program ends, but if exercise training is maintained at home the patient's health status remains above pre-rehabilitation levels (Evidence B).
 To date there is no consensus on whether repeated rehabilitation courses enable patients to sustain the benefits gained through the initial course.